preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 (For a description of "Override Sharepoint Sync Settings", see below.)

+On Omnia 6.7 and later, it will be possible to automatically archive a page of a certain Page type.
+For more information, see below.

 If properties was selected as in the image above it would result in these fields being available on the Properties tab for a page:

 .. image:: page-type-settings-left-fields-new2.png